gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 I started at my first job during the summer of 2010.
 My salary was $18k/year (yes that’s 18 and not 180).
 This is peanuts in the developed world, but again, this was Russia -- so the rent was cheap too.
 I immediately moved out of my mom's apartment and started renting a room for $150 a month.
 I was excited.
 With my first salary, I bought an iPhone and marvelled at how good the UI was.

-Summer came and go, and then the second college year started.
+Summer came and went, and then the second college year started.
 But it started without me.
 Now that I was doing actual work and people payed me for it, I lost my last bits of motivation for sitting at lectures and doing exercises.
 I stopped going there and didn't show up for the midterm exams.
 I returned my Macbook.
 The only time I went there again was five years later, to pick up my papers.

 A short digression.
 I'm not saying colleges are worthless, or that you should drop out.
 It was the right decision for me, but I knew I could fall back on my family (more on that later) when things are tough.
 I also already had a job.